Genetics of the biparental Moran model: Biparental Moran model

 Now let us consider a gene (portion of genome) of an individual $i$ present in the population at time $n$.
 The genealogy of this gene (i.e. the individual in which a copy of this gene was present, assuming no mutation and no recombination, at each time $t=n-k\leq n$), denoted by $(X^{(n)}_k, n-k)_{0\leq k\leq n}$, is a random walk on this random graph, starting from the position $(i,n)$.
 One can then consider the random variable

-which is a deterministic function of the random graph $\mathcal{G}$.
-If we consider the genome as an infinite set of independent genes, this quantity measures the proportion of genes of individual $i$ living at generation $n$ that come from individual $j$, living $n$ time steps before.
+(which is a deterministic function of the random graph $\mathcal{G}_N$).
+This quantity, given the genealogy $\mathcal{G}_N$, is the probability that any gene of individual $i$ living in generation $n$ comes from ancestor $j$ living at generation $0$.
+If genome size is very large and the evolutions of distant genes are sufficiently decorrelated, we can expect this quantity to be close to the proportion of genes of individual $i$ that come from individual $j$.
 This quantity will also be called the weight of the ancestor $j$ in the genome of individual $i$.
 It is also natural to consider the random variable that measures the weight of the ancestor $j$, in the population living $n$ time steps later.
 Note that $M_n(j)\in[0,N]$ and that $\sum_{j=1}^NM_n(j)=N$ for all $n$.